jgilchrist/gbemu/README.md

-# emulator
+# gbemu

-`emulator` is a Nintendo Gameboy emulator written in C++.
+`gbemu` is a Nintendo Gameboy emulator written in C++.
 It was written as an exercise (and for fun!) so its goals are exploration of modern C++ and clean code rather than total accuracy.

 ## Building